locke105/shellgate/README.md

 shellgate is both a proof of concept of how to integrate a TCP downgrade into the Python WSGI framework and also an implementation that uses this to get you SSH sessions via an HTTP interface.
-Essentially, a webservice that can negotiate SSH sessions and serve them on the backend.
+Essentially, a webservice that can negotiate SSH sessions on the backend and serve them on the frontend.

 # WSGI TCP "Upgrade"